8832/cse15l-lab-reports/lab1.md

 [user@sahara /]$ pwd
 /
 ```
 As shown by the `pwd` command, our current working directory is now the root directory, which is shown by the `/`.
-Now, let us ise the `cd` command with no arguments:
+Now, let us use the `cd` command with no arguments:
 ```
 [user@sahara /]$ cd
 [user@sahara ~]$